bevyengine/bevy-website/content/news/2020-08-10-introducing-bevy/index.md

 ### Canvas

 Right now the only way to draw UI and 2D scenes is via sprites and rectangles.
-Bevy needs an immediate-mode drawing api capable of drawing anti-aliased curves and shapes.
+Bevy needs an immediate-mode drawing API capable of drawing anti-aliased curves and shapes.
 This can then be used to do code-driven drawing of things like rounded corners in Bevy UI, performance graphs in the editor, etc. It's very possible that we will integrate projects like [pathfinder](https://github.com/servo/pathfinder) or [lyon](https://github.com/nical/lyon) for this.

 ### Animation